-This report is made solely to the Council, as a body in accordance with the terms of our engagement letter dated 20 February 2023.
+This report is made solely to the Council, as a body.
 Our audit work has been undertaken so that we might state to the Council those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Parent Entity and the Council as a body, for our audit work, for this report, or for the opinions we have formed.